What you will need to do to make your public sector website or mobile app meet new accessibility regulations

 What you’ll need to do

-Unless your organisation is exempt, you’ll need to both:
+Unless your organisation is exempt, you must both:

 - meet accessibility standards